Actions

 # availability

-By default, each Action and Feature is available.
+By default, each Action is available.
 With Availability, you declare a set of checks that must be passed before an Action is deemed available.

 E.g. you might want to check: